ChauLongLindaLe/fractal-learning/README.md

 ## Development

-Below is the command to start a local development server on http://localhost:3000
+Below is the command to start a local development server on http://localhost:3000.
+This starts a **Gulp watcher** for `*.hbs` (handle bar templates), `*.scss` for Sass to CSS and a JavaScript watcher.

 ```bash
 npm run dev